vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 * The errors have **equal variances** (homoscedastic).
 In other words, the variability in the response does not increase as the value of the predictor increases.
 * The response is a random variable, while the predictor is a non-random variable.
 * There is **no presence of highly leveraged and/or highly influential observations**.
 In other words, there is no presence of outliers.
+* The constructed model has a high utility.
+In other words, there is no definitive presence of **lack of fit** in our model.

 ### Hypothesis test
 In the context of SLR, we use hypothesis tests as a holistic approach to (1) verify the validity of each assumption we made above, and (2) statistically check the utility of our model.